-While rising global geopolitical uncertainty and international trade matters are impacting on the global shipping sector’s recovery, Thailand is progressively investing in transport and deep-sea port infrastructure, including the development of the Easter Economic Corridor (EEC), with a view to positioning itself as future international trading gateway to ASEAN markets and beyond.
+While rising global geopolitical uncertainty and international trade matters are impacting on the global shipping sector’s recovery, Thailand is progressively investing in transport and deep-sea port infrastructure, including the development of the Easter Economic Corridor (EEC), with a view to positioning itself as a future international trading gateway to ASEAN markets and beyond.

 Two of the key EEC PPP projects, the expansion of Laem Chabang Port Phase III and Map Ta Phut Industrial Port Phase III, are expected to bring increased transshipment volumes and larger container vessels to those deep-sea ports, presenting opportunities and associated risks for container terminal operators, shipyards, dockyards and related maritime and logistics businesses in Thailand.